 The Nebraska Drinking Water State Revolving Loan Fund (DWSRF) program provides low interest loans and loan forgiveness to owners of public drinking water systems.
 The loan principal repayments go into new loans and interest earnings on the Fund is used 1) to pay off the state match bond issues and 2) to make new loans.
-An agreement between NDEQ and NHHS, effective Oct.
+An agreement between NDEE and NHHS, effective Oct.
 30, 1997, defined the authority of the two agencies in administering the program.

 Helping Communities Address Funding Needs

 The Drinking Water State Revolving Fund (DWSRF) program was authorized by the 1996 Amendments to the Federal Safe Drinking Water Act.
 The Environmental Protection Agency makes the capitalization grants to states to help establish their DWSRF programs.
 Nebraska’s DWSRF program provides loans to eligible public water supply systems for the construction of water works, and for land acquisition from willing sellers for source water protection.
 Funds can be used to plan, design and construct drinking water facilities.